stackhpc/ansible-role-os-images/README.md

 Role Variables
 --------------

-`os_image_cache`: a path to a directory in which to cache build artefacts.
+`os_images_cache`: a path to a directory in which to cache build artefacts.
 It defaults to `~/disk_images`

-`os_image_auth_type`: OpenStack authentication endpoint and credentials.
+`os_images_auth_type`: OpenStack authentication endpoint and credentials.
 Defaults to `password`.

-`os_image_auth`: OpenStack authentication endpoint and credentials.
+`os_images_auth`: OpenStack authentication endpoint and credentials.
 For example, a dict of the form:
 * `auth_url`: Keystone auth endpoint URL.
 Defaults to `OS_AUTH_URL`.
 * `project`: OpenStack tenant/project.
 Defaults to `OS_TENANT_NAME`.
 * `username`: OpenStack username.
 Defaults to `OS_USERNAME`.
 * `password`: OpenStack password.
 Defaults to `OS_PASSWORD`.

-`os_image_list` is a list of YAML dicts, each containing:
+`os_images_list` is a list of YAML dicts, each containing:
 * `name`: the image name to use in OpenStack.
 * `elements`: a list of diskimage-builder elements to incorporate into the image.
 * `params`: (optional) environment variables to define for diskimage-builder parameters.
   These take the form of `KEY=VALUE` strings.
 * `size`: (optional) size to make the image filesystem.

-`os_image_common`: A set of elements to include in every image listed.
+`os_images_common`: A set of elements to include in every image listed.
 Defaults to `vm cloud-init enable-serial-console stable-interface-names`.

 Dependencies